u1tbmo/uplb-cmsc12/python/sample_problems/christmas_tree/README.md

     count += 1
 ```

 In this code, we print each trapezoid (triangle actually since there is a semantic error in this code) by printing rows of asterisks.
-The number of asterisks in each row is determined by the formula `2*i + 1`, where `i` is the current row number.
-The number of spaces before and after the asterisks is determined by the formula `max_width_row - i`, where `i` is the current row number.
+The number of asterisks in each row is determined by the formula `2 * i + 1`, where `i` is the current row number.
+The number of spaces before and after the asterisks is determined by the formula `half_width_bottom_row - i`, where `i` is the current row number.

-This means that since we already know the maximum width of the trapezoid, we can use that to determine the number of spaces before and after the asterisks, we just decrease the spaces by 2 for each row since we are increasing the number of asterisks by 2 for each row.
-Remember that `spaces_bef_aft` is the number of spaces before and after the asterisks, so we multiply that by 2 to get the total number of spaces.
+This means that since we already know the maximum width of the tree (which is `1 + (2 * n)`), we can use that to determine the number of spaces before and after the asterisks, we just decrease the spaces by 2 for each row since we are increasing the number of asterisks by 2 for each row.
+Remember that `spaces_bef_aft` is just the spaces before and after the asterisks, and since `spaces_bef_aft` depends on the half width of the bottom row, we just print `spaces_bef_aft` spaces before and after the asterisks to center the asterisks.

 The problem with this code is that it would print rows starting from 1 regardless of which trapezoid is currently being printed.